 - State “Consumer Commodity ORM-D” on the box

 - Ship no more than 33.8 ounces.
 If non-metal, then no more than 4 ounces

 One note on shipping fuel.
-It is not common, but I've had packages with fuel not show up, and twice I was not able to locate them.
-I've also had post office personnel not want to ship fuel, but begrudgingly ship it.
-I'm not saying the two are related, but it is just something to keep in mind.
+It is not common, but I’ve had packages with fuel not show up, and twice I could not locate them.
+I’ve also had post office personnel not want to ship fuel but begrudgingly ship it.
+I’m not saying the two are related, but it is just something to keep in mind.

 USPS – Priority Mail

 If shipping boxes to Post Offices, consider using Priority Mail Boxes.
 You can pick the boxes up at most post offices.
-Most post offices also generally stock them in a kiosk out front, and they are free.
+Most post offices also generally stock them in a kiosk out front, which is free.
 General advantages are listed below: